 The art of manufacturing Gold Leaf involves converting solid Gold into extremely thin leaves.
 Since ancient times, the manufacturing process includes complete manual work, including hammering.
 The ancient process was a slow and difficult method that required total control of the hammer and great precision of the eye.
 Nowadays, modern machines do the beating or hammering work.
 It guarantees product and quality consistency.
 Skilled and experienced staff do the remaining production process manually, maintaining proper hygiene.

 Uses of Gold Leaf:

-Sweets: Sweet manufacturer often decorates sweets with Gold Wark, to promote a perception of luxury and high value.
+The sweet manufacturer often decorates sweets with Gold Wark, to promote a perception of luxury and high value.
 It is flavorless.
 But occasionally found in desserts and confectionery.
-For example, chocolates, honey, Sweets (Mithai) and drinks.
+For example, chocolates, honey, Sweets (Mithai), and drinks.

-Spas: Many luxury Spas use 24-carat Gold Leaves treatments to firm hydrate, and moisturize the skin, to reduce fine lines and wrinkles which results in smooth and glowing skin.
-The World-Gold-Council site’s news feed also reported about Gold leaf facial treatment created in Japan.
-As per the report, it naturally rejuvenates skin and reduces wrinkles, when applied on the face.
+Many luxury Spas use 24-carat Gold Leaves treatments to firm hydrate and moisturize the skin, to reduce fine lines and wrinkles which results in smooth and glowing skin.
+The World Gold Council site’s news feed also reported about the Gold leaf facial treatment created in Japan.
+As per the report, it naturally rejuvenates skin and reduces wrinkles, when applied to the face.

-Leafing and Gilding: The oldest material used for decorating Palaces as well as Religious places is Gold Leaf.
-For example, Domes, Mandir Kalash, Angi, Mukut, Dhwajadand, and Golden Temple, etc. Gold leaves have traditionally been most popular and most common in its use as gilding material for decoration of art
+The oldest material used for decorating Palaces as well as Religious places is Gold Leaf.
+For example, Domes, Mandir Kalash, Angi, Mukut, Dhwajadand, and Golden Temple, etc. Gold leaves have traditionally been most popular and most common in their use as gilding material for the decoration of art.